-Every student in the School of Education is required to complete the General Education curriculum, the Senior Exit exam, if required, and capstone projects prior to graduating from Claflin University.
-The required capstone projects for students in the Alice Carson Tisdale Honors College are the Honors Thesis and the Professional Clinical Practice e-Portfolio.
-Other education majors must complete a Professional Clinical Practice e-Portfolio or a senior project.
+Every student in the School of Education is required to complete the General Education curriculum, the General Education (Rising Junior) exam, the Senior Exit exam, if required, and capstone projects prior to graduating from Claflin University.
+The required capstone projects for students in the Alice Carson Tisdale Honors College are the Honors Thesis and the Professional Clinical Practice Portfolio.
+Other education majors must complete a Professional Clinical Practice Portfolio or a senior project.